 And while copywriting has been around for a long time, the days of creating copy for print newspaper or magazine advertisements and direct-mail packages are waning—today, it’s all about how to write killer copy for online purposes like email copywriting.

 Now, email copywriting isn’t totally different from writing copy for print mediums—but, there are some differences.
 For example, you don’t need to motivate people to put a check in an envelope and mail it back!

 And at Mequoda, online and email copywriting is all about accomplishing one of four goals related to the core Mequoda Method principles of running a successful online publishing operation.

-And online and email copywriting with the Mequoda Method always means focusing on one of the four ACEM goals.
+And online and email copywriting with the Mequoda System always means focusing on one of the four ACEM goals.

-For attracting new website visitors, online copywriting on your website for the search engines—and that mostly means for Google—is called SEO, Search Engine Optimization.
+For attracting new website visitors, online copywriting is all about Search Engine Optimization (SEO).
 And SEO copywriting is a discipline entirely unto itself.
-Read all about this specialty online copywriting in our article Nail SEO Copywriting and Prove Keywords Are Still Relevant.
+Read all about this specialty online copywriting in our article, Nail SEO Copywriting and Prove Keywords Are Still Relevant.

 - Know your audience.
-If you were writing a letter to your mother, the message would be quite differently delivered than writing that same message to your boss.
 Before writing a single word, you first have to know who will be reading what you write.
 Put yourself in the shoes of your readers and know what pains, motivates, inspires, and even frightens your readers.